Th0rGarden/obsidian-darkslide/README.md

 - Added a reset button to the status bar slider
 - Each theme now remembers its own brightness
-- Automatically detects when you switch themes
+- Tweaked how colors are calculated

 ## A quick note